ryanswalters/Norian/README.md

 network), run `scripts/setup-dev.sh` on a machine with internet first, or manually install the packages listed in `package.json`.
 After dependencies are installed you can run `npm test` and `npm run coverage` locally.
+Setup may also fail if your Node.js version is below 18 or if you lack write permissions in the project directory.
+Check these first if the script exits early.

 ## 🛡 License